April 23, 2026, 09:34

 Hunting

-After militant recreational hunter gangs from Ticino had massively campaigned against the project ahead of the vote on 10 June 2018 for a second national park in Switzerland, common sense was unable to prevail.
+After militant hobby hunter gangs from Ticino had campaigned aggressively against the project in the run-up to the June 10, 2018 vote on a second national park in Switzerland, common sense was unable to prevail.

-National Councillor Fabio Regazzi (CVP) and president of the Ticino hunter gangs (FCTI), with around 3’100 active hunters in the canton, of whom 700 reside within the national park area, were now also virtually unanimously opposed to a «Locarnese National Park» and thus opposed to innovation, future prospects for young people, and the common good.
+National Councillor Fabio Regazzi (CVP) and president of the Ticino hobby hunter associations (FCTI), with around 3’100 active hunters in the canton, of whom 700 reside within the proposed national park, were now also almost unanimously opposed to a «Nationalpark Locarnese» and thus opposed to innovation, future prospects for young people, and the common good.

-These militant recreational hunter gangs set an aggressive and hostile tone in the run-up to the vote, dividing an entire region and community with their vague ideology.
+These militant hobby hunter gangs created an aggressive and hostile atmosphere in the lead-up to the vote, dividing an entire region and community with their vague and divisive ideology.

-Switzerland will therefore not receive a second national park, at least not in the near future: in the canton of Ticino, voters from eight municipalities rejected the creation of the «Locarnese National Park» with 4’279 votes against compared to 4’170 votes in favor.
+Switzerland will therefore not get a second national park, at least not in the near future: in the canton of Ticino, voters in eight municipalities rejected the creation of the «Nationalpark Locarnese» with 4’279 No votes against 4’170 Yes votes.

 Of the eight municipalities in the Centovalli and Valle Maggia region, only two voted in favor of the national park, while six voted against it.
-In doing so, they left the municipal councils involved out in the cold, given that all eight municipal authorities had previously declared their support for the creation of a national park.
+In doing so, they left the involved municipal councils out in the cold, given that all eight municipal governments had previously come out in support of creating a national park.
 Ascona and Bosco Gurin voted in favor of the park.
-Brissago, Centovalli, Losone, Onsernone, Ronco sopra Ascona and Terre di Pedemonte voted against it.
+Brissago, Centovalli, Losone, Onsernone, Ronco sopra Ascona, and Terre di Pedemonte voted against it.

-Already during the extremely heated referendum campaign, it had become clear that the project would have a difficult time at the ballot box.
+Even during the extremely passionate referendum campaign, it had become clear that the project would have a difficult time at the ballot box.
 With this, the hobby hunters have claimed a victory.
 They had feared an expansion of the hunting ban and other restrictions.

 Which once again proves that meaningful animal and nature conservation work on a large scale is incompatible with hobby hunters. – IG Wild beim Wild